-The classification is based on the relative importance of the various crop and livestock enterprises on each farm assessed in terms of standard gross margin (an economic measure of output less variable costs).
-The method of classifying each farm is to multiply the area of each crop (other than forage) and the average number of each category of livestock by the appropriate standard gross margin, the proportions of the total contributed by the various enterprises determining the type of farm.
+The classification is based on the relative importance of the various crop and livestock enterprises on each farm assessed in terms of standard output (an economic measure of output less variable costs).
+The method of classifying each farm is to multiply the area of each crop (other than forage) and the average number of each category of livestock by the appropriate standard output, with the largest source of output determining the type of farm.
 The list below defines the main types that are reported in Scottish Government Agriculture statistics products.

-Туре Definition Specialist Sheep (LFA) Farms in the less-favoured areas with more than two- thirds of the total standard gross margin coming from sheep.
-Specialist Beef (LFA) Farms in the less-favoured areas with more than two- thirds of the total standard gross margin coming from cattle.
-Cattle and Sheep (LFA) Farms in the less-favoured areas with more than two- thirds of the total standard gross margin coming from sheep and beef cattle together.
-Cereals Farms where more than two-thirds of the total standard gross margin comes from cereals and oilseeds.
-General Cropping Other farms where more than two-thirds of the total standard gross margin comes from all crops.
-Dairy Farms where more than two-thirds of the total standard gross margin comes from dairy cows.
-Lowground Cattle and Sheep Farms NOT in the less-favoured areas with more than two-thirds of the total standard gross margin coming from sheep and beef cattle.
-Mixed Farms where no enterprise contributes more than two-thirds of the total standard gross margin.
+Туре Definition Specialist Sheep (LFA) Farms in the less-favoured areas with more than two- thirds of the total standard output coming from sheep.
+Specialist Beef (LFA) Farms in the less-favoured areas with more than two- thirds of the total standard output coming from cattle.
+Cattle and Sheep (LFA) Farms in the less-favoured areas with more than two- thirds of the total standard output coming from sheep and beef cattle together.
+Cereals Farms where more than two-thirds of the total standard output comes from cereals and oilseeds.
+General Cropping Other farms where more than two-thirds of the total standard output comes from all crops.
+Dairy Farms where more than two-thirds of the total standard output comes from dairy cows.
+Lowground Cattle and Farms NOT in the less-favoured areas with more than Sheep two-thirds of the total standard output coming from sheep and beef cattle.
+Mixed Farms where no enterprise contributes more than two-thirds of the total standard output.

-2.2.2 Standard Gross Margins:
+2.2.2 Standard Output: